Bryan Reynolds Player Props: Pirates vs. Rays

-Bryan Reynolds and his .442 on-base percentage over his past 10 games (70 points higher than his season-long percentage), will be in action for the Pittsburgh Pirates against the Tampa Bay Rays and Shane McClanahan on May 3 at 6:40 PM ET.
+Bryan Reynolds -- batting .382 in his past 10 games -- will be in action for the Pittsburgh Pirates against the Tampa Bay Rays, with Zach Eflin on the hill, on May 4 at 1:10 PM ET.

-He racked up two hits (going 2-for-3 with a double) in his last appearance against the Rays.
+He had a one-hit showing in his most recent game (1-for-4) against the Rays.

 Bryan Reynolds Game Info & Props vs. the Rays